makers99/wp-cli-shared-patches/README.md

 have not been included into the upstream versions by the maintainers yet.

 The command follows the synopsis of `wp plugin patch`.
-It accepts one or more plugin names for which to apply patches, or the option `--all`.
+It accepts one or more plugin names for which to apply patches, or the option `--all`:

 ```console
 $ wp plugin patch example-plugin other-plugin